April 28-30 2023, Oregon Convention Center, Portland

 Fill out the volunteer form.
 The volunteer coordinator will contact you shortly.
 If you don’t hear from someone or have further questions, the form at the bottom of the page will route your question to the correct person.
 It is each vendor’s responsibility to arrange their volunteer hours with the volunteer coordinator before April 10, 2022 or they will be subject to the full 25% commission.

-Many, many thanks to the members who have already volunteered to the coordinator positions: Carlyne Lynch for volunteering to be the Show Publicity and Social Media Coordinator and to help Greta Schneider who will be the Volunteer Coordinator for the show, and to Lyn Kennison and Rose McBride for volunteering to be the GOTG Overall Coordinators for the Gallery and the Set Up and Breakdown of the Gallery.
+Many, many thanks to the members who have already volunteered to the coordinator positions: Carlyne Lynch for volunteering to be the Show Publicity and Social Media Coordinator and to help Greta Schneider who will be the Volunteer Coordinator for the show, and to Lyn Kennison and Rose McBride for volunteering to be the GOTG Overall Coordinators for the Gallery and the Set Up and Breakdown of the Gallery and to Terry Thomas who is coordinating the Charity table.

 BOOTH MATERIALS and SAFETY